 "Work From Anywhere"

-A practical guide to thriving in remote settings, both as an individual and as a part of a distributed team.
+A practical guide to maintaining effective work practices in remote and distributed settings, both individually and as part of a team.